-The way a fabric’s color or texture will present can be altered significantly by monitor display settings on your device and sunlight in an outdoor setting.
+The way a fabric or frame color or texture will present can be altered significantly by monitor display settings on your device and sunlight in an outdoor setting.
 Use this color description chart for reference.

-Note: we only use images taken from photographs of the actual product.
+Note: Our descriptions are subjective.
+You might describe them differently.
+We only use images taken from photographs of the actual product and try our best to represent them accurately.
 Feel free to contact our buyer directly for more detail: Mark Taylor @ 480-600-1049 (cell).
 Do you want an texted image of the material you are considering sent to your cell phone?
 Text Mark with your image request.

 Our umbrella replacement canopies are not compatible with cantilever/offset style umbrellas.